Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Ablation Study

 \subsection{Search Space Analyses}

 We also verify the basic properties of search space, where the concrete performances are reported at Table.~\ref{tab:ablation_searchspace}.
-From the fusion performance, we can observe that, dilated convolutions (3-DC and 7-DC) have higher quantitative results (\textit{e.g.,} PSNR, LPIPS and FSIM) compared with normal convolutions.
-On the other hand, we can directly observe that $3\times3$ convolution has the fast inference speed but has the sub-optimal statistical results.
-Under the constrained of hardware latency, our searched scheme actually achieve the balance between visual quality and inference speed.
+From the fusion performance, we can observe that dilated convolutions (3-DC and 7-DC) have higher quantitative results (\textit{e.g.,} PSNR, LPIPS, and FSIM) compared with normal convolutions.
+On the other hand, we can directly observe that $3\times3$ convolution has a fast inference speed but has sub-optimal statistical results.
+Under the constraint of hardware latency, our search scheme actually achieves the balance between visual quality and inference speed.